 - Always walk bikes across roads and cross at pedestrian or light crossings where possible

 - Maintain your bikes in good working order.
-You can read up on the minimum safety standards on our blog.

 - Riding at night?
 For optimal bike safety for kids ensure you have working reflectors and rear lights

 - Once your kids are more confident riding a bike, learning to use hand signals when turning helps to keep everyone on the road safe